Gilgeous-Alexander jumper lifts Thunder past Hornets 109-107

-CHARLOTTE, N.C.
-(AP) — Shai Gilgeous-Alexander knocked down a go-ahead jumper with 1.4 seconds left and finished with 24 points, helping the Oklahoma City Thunder hold off a furious rally by the Charlotte Hornets to win their season opener 109-107 Saturday night.
+Gilgeous-Alexander knocked down a tiebreaking jumper with 1.4 seconds left and finished with 24 points, helping the Oklahoma City Thunder hold off a furious rally by the Charlotte Hornets to win their season opener 109-107 Saturday night.

+Taking the last shot is a role the third-year player said he’s become comfortable with.

+“The greats do it,” he said.
+“It’s a role I’m blessed to have.
+But I work extremely hard and I want to take full advantage of it.”

 Gilgeous-Alexander then took the inbound pass, brought the ball up the floor and pulled up from 23 feet to drain a contested jumper over Caleb Martin from the top of the key.